athirlwall/mvvm-svelte/README.md

 # MVVM with Svelte

-This is a very rudimentary code demontration MVVM with Svelte.
+This is a very rudimentary code demonstration of MVVM with Svelte.

 ## Get started